VinceHPicton/obsidian-vault/AWS/ELB & ASG/Network load balancer (NLB).md

 - Millions of requests per second.
 - Not in free tier

-So if you see, ultra fast, extreme performance, TCP or UDP traffic, think network load balancer.
+- So if you see, ultra fast, extreme performance, TCP or UDP traffic, think network load balancer.
+- Provides BOTH a static DNS name and a static IP

-You can forward TCP incoming to HTTP.
+- You can forward TCP incoming to HTTP.

 **Health checks:** can use TCP, HTTP, HTTPS